The future: pancreatitis research

 Why did Guts UK choose to fund a PSP for pancreatitis?

 Our guts have been underfunded and undervalued for decades.
 A PSP has never before been completed into pancreatitis.
-It’s time we change that.
-Guts UK is proud to initiate this huge step forward for this misunderstood condition.
+It was time to change that.
+Guts UK was proud to initiate this huge step forward for this misunderstood condition.

 • What is pancreatitis?